-Will sat, looking straight at the Consul.
+Will sat, looking straight at the Council.
 Tessa, Charlotte, and Henry were all looking worriedly at him, frightened for his fate.
-When the Consul finally spoke, his voice was tired and worn.
+When the Council finally spoke, his voice was tired and worn.
 "Why did you jump on top of Theresa and not your parabatai, James?"
-The Consul looked like he already knew the answer to this question and had asked it a thousand times before.
+The Council looked like he already knew the answer to this question and had asked it a thousand times before.

 "We both know that's a lie, Will.
 I'm not saying that Jem didn't love Tessa, I'm just saying that's not why you jumped on top of her instead of Jem."
 He looked like he just wanted to get to the point and get it over with.
 That wasn't going to happen thought.